doublehops/dhapi-gin/README.md

-This is a playground to see how one might build a dependency-free RESTful API framework.
+This is a playground to see how to go about implementing many required features of a RESTful API using Gin.

 The basic requirements from a RESTful API framework are:
 - parameters in URL - such as `api/user/123`